-What do Gandhi, Buddha, Helen Keller, Kahlil Gibran, Jefferson, Emerson, and Confucius all have in common?
+What do Gandhi, Buddha, Helen Keller, Kahlil Gibran, Emerson, Eleanor Roosevelt, and Confucius all have in common?

 They are all some of history’s greatest thinkers and philosophers, and they mastered the ability to use their inner talents and gifts to the fullest extent.
 Most of history’s greatest inventors, philosophers, thinkers, and achievers went through rough times (just like you and me) getting to where they truly wanted to be.
 These gifted individuals have (more or less) focused on values as their main thrust, their life’s work, and their legacy.
 Well, some were collectors of dollars (and the power it brings), but that could be considered misguided – I mean, you can’t take it with you!
 They also tended to use their money for things that would outlast themselves once they were done playing with it and trying to dominate other men.